leukwings/FreecamRender/README.md

 # FreecamRender
-A Mod that renders chunk if you in Freecam mode.
+A Mod that renders chunks if you in Freecam mode.